Risk Management

 How do I know which risk management framework is right for me?

-It depends on your needs and how complex your financial situation is.
-Frameworks like ISO 31000 offer a more structured approach, but a simple self-made plan can also be effective.
+It depends on your situation and how complex it is.
+Frameworks like ISO 31000 offer a more structured approach but a simple self-made plan can also work.

 What are the most common investment risks for seniors?

-Market risk, interest rate risk, and inflation risk are some of the most common.
-It’s essential to understand these risks and how they can impact your retirement savings.
+Market risk, interest rate risk and inflation risk are some of the most common.
+Inflation can erode your purchasing power over time reducing the amount of goods and services your money can buy so you need to plan for that.
+You need to understand these risks and how they can impact your retirement savings.

-How often should I update my risk management plan?
+How often should I review my risk management plan?

 At least once a year or whenever there’s a significant life change, like a new grandchild or a move to a different state.

-While you can certainly start on your own, consulting a financial advisor can provide expert insights that you might not have considered.
+While you can start on your own, consulting a financial advisor can give you expert insights you may not have considered.

 Is it too late to start risk management if I’m already retired?